What is Handheld GPS?

 GPS systems can save information, such as routes taken, maps, or way spots.
 Also, many times extra maps can be downloaded or purchased.
 To access information or add extra, the GPS needs to be capable of connect to a computer either through a cord or by other means.

 A lot of handheld GPS units have built-in, internal antennas.
 These are extra compact, but their reception is not as good.
 Also look for a unit that comes with an external antenna or get one that has an antenna port.
 The extra reception permits for faster, extra accurate mapping and weather forecasts.

 GPS units should have numerous ways to protect boaters from catastrophe.

-Arrival Alarm: While this may appear like an unnecessary feature, boaters can obtain distracted and either passes their destination or run up onto the dock.
+Arrival Alarm: While this may appear like an unnecessary feature, boaters can obtain distracted and either pass their destination or run up onto the dock.

-Low Battery Alarm: If navigating exclusively by the GPS, it is very important to know if the batteries are about to die so that boaters can instantly head back to shore or replace the batteries.
+Low Battery Alarm: If navigating exclusively by the GPS, it is essential to know if the batteries are about to die so that boaters can instantly head back to shore or replace the batteries.

 Track Navigation: Track navigation loads a formerly taken route so that boaters can follow it and create it to their destination.
 This is especially vital in the onset of fog or bad weather.

 Can the Unit Entertain?

 These features are not essential, but they can create a boating experience extra enjoyable.
 The following chart lists dissimilar forms of entertainment that GPS units may offer.